Software Engineer - London

 - Good understanding of run-time efficiency and scalability of services in production

-- Solid background in data storage solutions including SQL and NoSQL such as MongoDB
+- Solid background in data storage solutions including SQL and NoSQL such as Cassandra

-- Good knowledge with cloud services such as Azure, AWS or GCE
+- Good knowledge of cloud services such as AWS, GCE or Azure

 - Minimum of 3 years of relevant work experience